 A generally accepted TDS in AQUATIC VENUES is 1,500 ppm (mg/L) above the TDS in the fill water.
 For AQUATIC VENUE using CHLORINE generators, startup TDS should be measured on the initial fill after adding the salt for the CHLORINE generator.
 Additional research needs to be done to determine TDS in saltwater AQUATIC VENUES, and its impact on water quality.
 TDS is a measure of the overall quantity of matter in the AQUATIC VENUE that is not water.
 This matter includes such things as minerals (calcium, magnesium, etc.), chemicals, body oils, sunscreen, etc. that are not removed by filtration.
 There is only one state that has a maximum required TDS (2,500 ppm (mg/L)).
 However, there are no known scientific data that substantiates any value as a maximum.
 The 1,500 ppm (mg/L) concentration is utilized based on the fact that as the concentration of these materials increases in the AQUATIC VENUE, they can result in staining, cloudy water, decreased effectiveness of DISINFECTANTS (by up to 50%), and an enhanced environment for the growth of algae.
-Excessively high TDS (greater than 5,000 ppm [mg/L]) might require more drastic measures such as a complete AQUATIC VENUE drain and refill, or additional water filtering, as a complete water drain might damage some AQUATIC VENUEs.
+Excessively high TDS (greater than 5,000 ppm [mg/L]) might require more drastic measures such as a complete AQUATIC VENUE drain and refill, or additional water filtering, as a complete water drain might damage some AQUATIC VENUES.
 It is also important to note that the salt required by saltwater chlorination systems will substantially increase the TDS.
-Therefore, in saltwater AQUATIC VENUE as the baseline.
+Therefore, in saltwater AQUATIC VENUE, it is best to consider the TDS after the required amount of salt has been added to a freshly filled AQUATIC VENUE as the baseline.